github/codeql/c/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 The `from` clause specifies some variables that will be used in the query.
 The `where` clause specifies some conditions on those variables in the form of logical formulas.
-The `select` clauses speciifes what the results should be, and can refer to variables defined in the `from` clause.
+The `select` clauses specifies what the results should be, and can refer to variables defined in the `from` clause.

 The `from` clause is defined as a series of variable declarations, where each